The Patent Litigation Law Review: Ireland

 Irish patents can be subdivided into two categories: (1) full-term patents (where the term of protection is 20 years from the patent filing date)3 and (2) short-term patents (where the term of protection is 10 years from the patent filing date).4 They are mutually exclusive – they cannot both exist for any one invention.

-Further, an invention shall be novel if it does not form part of the state of the art.7 'State of the art' means everything made available to the public, anywhere in the world before the date of filing of the patent application.8
+An invention is novel if it does not form part of the state of the art.7 'State of the art' means everything made available to the public, anywhere in the world before the date of filing of the patent application.8

 An invention will be considered to involve an inventive step if the invention would not have been obvious to a person skilled in the art, based on the entire state of the art at the date of filing.9